xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 That is not an answer a reviewer who has spent time reviewing should ever have to read.

+There may be exceptions in particular repositories.
+By default, the above applies.

 ### Keeping the review moving {#keeping-the-review-moving}

 Now the pull request is open.
 Let's bring it to completion together with the reviewers.